 The company might find managing the DRIP costly and time-consuming.
 So they use third parties or transfer agents to manage all the aspects related to DRIP.

-There are some companies in the market, which don’t have their own DRIP available.
+There are some companies in the market that don’t have their own DRIP available.
 Some brokerage houses try to take advantage of this opportunity.
 They provide an option of DRIP on some shares to their clients.
-Brokers reinvest the dividends by buying shares from open market.
-So, Broker-operated DRIPs will affect the market price and shares received through this plan can be sold in the secondary market.
+Brokers reinvest the dividends by buying shares from the open market.
+So, Broker-operated DRIPs will affect the market price, and shares received through this plan can be sold in the secondary market.
 Brokers will charge no commission or some commission for this service based on its relationship with clients.

-DRIP is a cost-effective method to accumulate shares as company charges no brokerage or some brokerage to shareholders.
+DRIP is a cost-effective method to accumulate shares as the company charges no brokerage or some brokerage to shareholders.
 Some companies also provide a discount on the market price, so shareholders will be able to buy more number of shares against the dividend income.
-Depending on the market, DRIP manager might take some initial set up fees.
-However, DRIP is a more cost-effective compared to buying shares from open market every time,
+The DRIP manager might take some initial setup fees, depending on the market.
+However, DRIP is more cost-effective in comparison to buying shares from the open market every time,

 DRIPs are flexible in nature.
 They provide an option to invest small or large amounts in the plan.
 So small investor is able to start investing with a small amount also.
 Due to its flexibility and cost-effectiveness, small investors find it an attractive option.